ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 #### Create a new Realm

-- On the left menu, click the dropdown button that contains `Keycloak` and then, click `Create Realm` button
+- On the left menu, click `Manage Realm`
+- Click `Create realm` button
 - Set `company-services` to the `Realm name` field and click `Create` button

 ### Disable Required Action Verify Profile